bitpoke/stack/docs/deploy-wordpress-on-stack.md

 `roots/bedrock` offers a standard structure and allows you to work with the composer, thus imposing some best practices.
 You can install/uninstall plugins and themes via composer, autoload and other goodies.

-To install certain plugins or themes, you just need to
+To install certain plugins or themes, you just need to run:

 ``` shell
 $ composer require wpackagist-plugin/debug-bar